Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ### Events Section

 + This is where the most upcoming club events are shown.
 It includes an icon to quickly show if it is a social or a race event to the user.
-Also on the larger screen sizes it includes some images to break up the screen.
+Also, on the larger screen sizes it includes some images to break up the screen.
     \
     &nbsp;